-There are other steps you can take too, to remain vigilant about your personal data.
-Be sure to monitor all activity on your accounts and get a copy your free credit report to make sure everything is as it should be.
+There are other steps you can take to remain vigilant about your personal data.
+Be sure to monitor all activity on your accounts and get a copy of your free credit report to make sure everything is as it should be.

-If you don’t want to set up a freeze, consider fraud alerts for your credit cards and bank accounts.
+To protect yourself in the future, consider fraud alerts for your credit cards and bank accounts.
 A fraud alert will monitor your account in case of big purchases or a new credit card being opened in your name.
 It won’t necessarily flag you for smaller purchases though so a crook could make several smaller purchases before you’re aware that something is amiss.

 These are free but expire every 90 days, so if you want a fraud alert to be effective, you’ll have to be rigorous about renewing it.